Merfoo/messenger-analyzer/README.md

 xxx_message_counts.csv - Number of messages sent by each chat participant

+xxx_message_monthly_counts.csv - Number of messages sent by each participant per month

 xxx_message_times_percentage.csv - Percentage of each hour's messages sent by a chat participant

 xxx_message_times.csv - Total number of messages sent in each hour by a chat participant